-Okay, so thanksgiving is over and you didn’t do as well as you hoped in dealing with negative people.
-So, lets understand them first and then move on to what to do with them.
+Okay, so there is a lot going on right now, and there has been, and you’re finding you aren’t dealing as well as you hoped with negative people.
+So, let’s understand them first and then move on to what to do with them.
 Most negative people are seeped in their vulnerabilities.
 In an attempt to feel powerful, they place themselves as the ultimate JUDGE of those around them.
 They are often in attack mode, striking out at you or gossiping behind your back in order to construct an image of you “low” and powerless.
 Many come from a place of the wounded child where they blame everything and everyone for all the trauma and neglect that they have endured.
 There is self-pity as others are at fault and they resist forgiveness as they have the misperception that it weakens them.
 This I supported in my CD.

 Unfortunately, many arrive at a place of addiction to negative thoughts yet they say “I am a positive person” only because they have built such a high assessment of themselves by putting everyone else down.
 Their truths are shaky as they twist and turn them into other’s faults.
 This makes them self-focused and rarely interested in others issues as their compassion is at a minimum.
 Negative people look for those who are willing listeners that accept all their wrongs as rights to their anger.
 They admire those who are negative, like them, for their willingness to authenticate and fuel their negative frenzy.
 They are also shocked that they have no authentic friends, never get invited to be around positive people and can wind up very lonely, and it is all everyone’s fault.

 So, what to do if you have negative people in your life?